Thaeimos/aws-terraform/README.md

 List the ready features here:

-- Infrastructure as code
+- Infrastructure as code.
-- Monorepo
+- Monorepo.
-- Docker utility with all the commands and tools needed
+- Docker utility with all the commands and tools needed.
     - Use user's defined service account if present.
 Otherwise resort to default service account.
 - IAM read-only users.
 Use this [link to connect](https://incode-test.signin.aws.amazon.com/console) to the account with the credentials provided.
 The code is in this [separated terraform file](/infra-as-code/environments/test/users.tf).
-- ECS with EC2
+- ECS with EC2.
-    - Dynamic AMI as you can see [here](/infra-as-code/environments/test/main.tf#L133)
+    - Dynamic AMI as you can see [here](/infra-as-code/environments/test/main.tf#L133).
+- VPC
+    - Name as desired.
+    - Dynamic public and private subnets creation based on Availability Zones.
 - Documentation